southworks/OpenAI-Code-Review/README.md

 A: Build Administrators must be given "Contribute to pull requests" access.
 Check [this Stack Overflow answer](https://stackoverflow.com/a/57985733) for guidance on setting up permissions.

-### Bug Reports

-If you find a bug or unexpected behavior, please [open a bug report](https://github.com/tlaukkanen/azure-devops-ai-code-review/issues/new?assignees=&labels=bug&template=bug_report.md&title=).

-### Feature Requests

-If you have ideas for new features or enhancements, please [submit a feature request](https://github.com/tlaukkanen/azure-devops-ai-code-review/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).

 ## License

 This project is licensed under the [MIT License](LICENSE).

-If you would like to contribute to the development of this extension, please follow our contribution guidelines.

 Project was originally forked from [a1dancole/OpenAI-Code-Review](https://github.com/a1dancole/OpenAI-Code-Review).